matbahasa/ProSub/README.md

 ## Contents
 - `common_questionnaire.tsv` A common questionnaire for investigating pronoun substitutes and address terms
-- `data_all_v1.0.tsv` Data in Japanese, Korean, Indonesian, Malay, Javanese, Thai, Vietnamese and Thai in the tag-separated format.
+- `data_all_v1.0.tsv` Initial data based on the common questionnaire in Japanese, Korean, Indonesian, Malay, Javanese, Thai, Vietnamese and Thai in the tag-separated format.
 English translations are not complete.
 Ensure that the encoding is set as UTF-8 when you open the file with MS Excel.
-- `data_all_v1.0.json` Data in Japanese, Korean, Indonesian, Malay, Javanese, Thai, Vietnamese and Thai in the json format.
+- `data_all_v1.0.json` Initial data based on the common questionnaire in Japanese, Korean, Indonesian, Malay, Javanese, Thai, Vietnamese and Thai in the json format.
 English translations are not complete.
+- `data_all_v2.0.tsv` Revised data based on the common questionnaire in Japanese, Korean, Indonesian, Malay, Javanese, Thai, Vietnamese and Thai in the tag-separated format.
+Ensure that the encoding is set as UTF-8 when you open the file with MS Excel.
+- `data_all_v2.0.json` Revised data based on the common questionnaire in Japanese, Korean, Indonesian, Malay, Javanese, Thai, Vietnamese and Thai in the json format.

 ## Format
 ### common_questionnaire.tsv